 Computers are powerful machines.
 These devices that most of us have sitting on our desks or laps are capable of some incredible things.
-From intense video editing and rendering images to PC gaming, social media and all kinds of work, PCs and laptops are technological marvels.
+From intense video editing and rendering images to PC gaming, social media, and all kinds of work, PCs and laptops are technological marvels.

-Given that our devices are capable of such feats begs the question: how much power do these things use?
+Given that our devices are capable of such feats begs the question: How much power do these things use?
 Furthermore, how does one go about measuring the power draw of their computer?
 We’ve got a quick solution for you, and we’ll discuss when and why it’s important to know just how much juice that box is drinking.

 How to measure power consumption via software

 If you find yourself needing to know just how much power your PC or laptop is sucking out of your wall, the process is relatively simple.
 However, it will require some extra hardware and tooling around with software.
-Software is great for getting an instant idea of how your individual PC components are using power, but they only provide an estimate of power consumption over relatively short periods of time.
+Software is great for getting an instant idea of how your individual PC components are using power.
+Still, they only provide an estimate of power consumption over relatively short periods of time.

 To get an idea of how much power your PC uses, you’ll want to visit OuterVision, which is a free-to-use power supply calculator.
-This service is highly detailed, works for both laptops and PCs and is used by both computer hardware professionals and enthusiasts alike.
-The basic check allows users to estimate the power consumed by their device’s monitor, storage, optical drive, video card, memory, CPU, and Motherboards while factoring in overall time spent using the computer and any heavy gaming or rendering.
+This service is highly detailed, works for both laptops and PCs, and is used by computer hardware professionals and enthusiasts alike.
+The basic check allows users to estimate the power consumed by their device’s monitor, storage, optical drive, video card, memory, CPU, and Motherboards while factoring in overall time spent using the computer and heavy gaming or rendering.

 Advanced users and experts can do all of the above, as well as calculate the power consumption for fans, liquid cooling kits and pumps, PCI Cards and Express Cards, CPU Utilization, multiple sets of video cards, and any attached tech like controllers, keyboards, mice, USB devices, and LED systems.
-You can even calculate the power consumed by overclocking your graphics card and CPU, compare how efficient different components are and determine how much energy your computer really needs.
+You can even calculate the power consumed by overclocking your graphics card and CPU, compare how efficient different components are, and determine how much energy your computer really needs.

-Another great software option is Sidebar Diagnostics, which displays an advanced version of Window’s native Resource Monitor and lets you view data about your PC’s power consumption along with your GPU, network and active drivers.
-Open Hardware Monitor is another free option worth considering, as it monitors voltages, load and clock speeds, temperature sensors and fan speeds of your computer.
+Another great software option is Sidebar Diagnostics, which displays an advanced version of Window’s native Resource Monitor and lets you view data about your PC’s power consumption along with your GPU, network, and active drivers.
+Open Hardware Monitor is another free option worth considering, as it monitors voltages, load and clock speeds, temperature sensors, and fan speeds of your computer.

 How to measure power consumption via hardware

-For more detailed information you will need something like the HOBO UX120-018 Plug Load Data Logger, which comes in at a whopping $239.
+For more detailed information, you will need something like the HOBO UX120-018 Plug Load Data Logger, which comes in at a whopping $239.
 However, users will be able to get an instant view of real-time 120V plug load variables and time-stamped and totalized load data for detailed energy analysis.
 This device also measures and records the power and energy consumption of your PC.

-Does it Matter?
+Does it matter?

 Perhaps you’re wondering about your rig’s power draw merely out of curiosity.
 But beyond that, there are some crucial reasons as to why you’d want to know the kind of wattage your system is using.
 One of the most common is for upgrading your PC.

 Certain pieces of hardware, such as new high-end graphics cards, can require a beefy power supply.
-Before you go out and purchase that brand new, expensive video card, make sure you don’t need to upgrade your
+Before you go out and purchase that brand new, expensive video card, make sure you don’t need to upgrade your power supply as well.

-- The best tablets for 2020
+- The best cheap gaming PC deals for January 2021